-Should your recreation vehicle be in need of service, and your dealer recommends that the repairs be made at our Customer Service facility, your recreation vehicle may be returned to us with the following guidelines:
+Should your recreation vehicle be in need of service, and your dealer recommends that the repairs be made at our Customer Service facility, your recreation vehicle may be returned to us with the following guidelines\:

-off the recreation vehicle at our Customer Service facility.
+You or your dealer must make a confirmed appointment 60 days prior to dropping off the recreation vehicle at our Customer Service facility.
 The holding tanks must be emptied and rinsed.
 We have a dumping station available for customer use.
-The propane system (if so equipped) and all electrical systems must be shut down and turned off.
+All electrical systems must be shut down and turned off.
 We are not responsible for discharged batteries or propane tanks.
 During the appropriate season, please ensure the RV has been winterized.
 Unless prior approval has been obtained from our Customer Service facility, all personal items must be removed from the area where you are requesting service repair and the refrigerator emptied.
 We are not responsible for loss of food items.
 All transportation costs are the responsibility of the owner.
 You may need to arrange for alternative accommodations for some types of repairs.
 Please be prepared accordingly.

-Our Customer Service facility occasionally utilizes local independent repair facilities.
+\Our Customer Service facility occasionally utilizes local independent repair facilities.
 Your vehicle may be referred to or repaired by one of these local repair facilities.